 - Gluten reduction and possible elimination

-I make and prepare only sourdough breads for my family at this point (especially since I have 2 members of my family who are gluten intolerant).
-I have found the resource The Vintage Remedies Guide to Bread by Jessie Hawkins to be a really helpful book that not only lays out the science and superiority of sourdough, but also gave me some great recipes to with.
+I make and prepare only sourdough bread for my family at this point (especially since I have 2 members of my family who are gluten intolerant).
+I have found the resource The Vintage Remedies Guide to Bread by Jessie Hawkins to be a really helpful book that not only lays out the science and superiority of sourdough but also gave me some great recipes to with.

 Before reading the Guide to Bread I used to make sourdough but it was not true sourdough because only some of the grain was soaked.
 I would make a “sponge” and that grain was soaked but then would add lots of wheat several hours before baking.

 Now I have changed things dramatically and find that this bread is the easiest I have ever made and the healthiest.